 The White House photographer will share his experiences with the Ford family during a special presentation at the Ford Museum at 7 p.m.
 Monday.
 Ford Bales will also take part in the event, which is free and open to the public.

-“Extraordinary Circumstances: The Presidency of Gerald R. Ford” will be on display through Sept.
-2.
+“Extraordinary Circumstances: The Presidency of Gerald R. Ford” was originally slated to be on display until Sept.
+2, but has since been extended through Nov.
+3 based on its popularity.